roshanswaroop/emotion-detection/README.md

 ## Instructions on getting started
 ### To run the demo.
-* Clone this commit to your local machine using `git clone https://github.com/travistangvh/emotion-detection-in-real-time.git`
+* Clone this commit to your local machine using `git clone `

 * Install these dependencies with pip install
-`pip install -r ../REQUIREMENTS.txt`
+`pip install -r ../REQUIREMENTS.txt` It may not work at first, so Google alternate versions if pip is giving trouble.

 * Download pretrained model and weight `trained_vggface.h5` from [here](https://drive.google.com/file/d/1Wv_Z4lAa7BgYqSAeceK9TxJNfwoLTwKy/view?usp=sharing).